 Gabrielle’s conductor-gloved hand was stuck in the alleyway wall.
 Rather, it was embedded in a familiar pale-tangerine portal that glowed there.
 Gabrielle tugged against the portal to no avail.

 A sudden draft of familiarly cool wind whistled through the alley, and the smell of v-cigarettes curled in the air.
-Turning her head again, Alice registered a figured half-covered in shadow standing at the opposite end of the alley.
+Turning her head again, Alice registered a figure half-covered in shadow standing at the opposite end of the alley.
 To the wall at his left glowed a familiar portal out from which Gabrielle’s gloved hand protruded.
 The figure gripped Gabrielle’s protruding wrist tightly, prying off her conductor slowly with one hand before releasing her.
 Gabrielle fell back onto the floor away from the other portal with a gawk—now conductorless.

 “You came,” Gamma said.
 “Theta.”

 Tucking Gabrielle’s conductor under his arm, Theta stepped out into the light and removed his gloved hand from the wall.
-“And you’ve seen what’s been developed in this country.”
+“And you’ve seen what’s developed in this country.”

 Gamma’s eyes narrowed.
 “You should have killed P.D.
 Oran when you had the chance.
 It’s clear that this is the result of his research.”